Kamlesh-Chamoli/AI_Dashboard/README.md

 Age Groups: Uniform distribution across 26–35, 36–50, and 51+ (100 customers each).

-Insight: The equal distribution suggests either a synthetic dataset or a need to validate data diversity.
-Consider adding filters or slicers to explore real demographic skews.

 # Account Insights
 Account Type: Balanced count between Current and Savings accounts (200 each).